 When We Said Critique, a gif. list post depicting the stages of critique.
 I love gifs.

 10 Fun Pranks to Play on a Bookworm, NOT embarrassing or mean ways to joke with your favorite book friend.

 I’m In Love With Books, My Partner Is Not, 3 ways to work towards acceptance.
-This one also got a lot of responses, I think it hit a common nerve.

 9 Movie Adaptations That Are Worthy Of Their Book, also hit a nerve.
 Whoo boy people get opinionated about their movie adaptations.
 The commenters were uniformly nice, but firm.

 The 10 Books Most Likely to Get Thrown Out of a Window I’m getting really good at hitting a nerve and it doesn’t seem to occur to readers that the more they want to argue with me the more views the page gets.
 So, OK then.